U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Alternative oil price cases

-In the Low Oil Price case, crude oil prices are $75 per barrel (2011 dollars) in 2040.
-GDP growth in the non-OECD countries averages 4.3 percent per year from 2010 to 2040, compared with Reference case growth of 4.7 percent per year.
-A combination of lower economic activity and lower prices results in non-OECD liquid fuel consumption in 2040 that is very close to that in the Reference case.
-In contrast, economic growth in the OECD regions is the same in the Low Oil Price case as in the Reference case, and lower prices encourage consumers to use more liquid fuels.
-On the supply side, OPEC countries increase their output above the Reference case level in the Low Oil Price case, obtaining a 51-percent share of total world petroleum and other liquids production by 2040.
-Oil production in the non-OPEC countries is lower than in the Reference case, however, because their more expensive resources cannot be brought to market economically.
+In the Low Oil Price case, crude oil prices are $76 per barrel (2013 dollars) in 2040.
+GDP growth in the non-OECD countries averages 3.9%/year from 2012 to 2040, compared with Reference case growth of 4.2%/year.
+A combination of lower economic activity and lower prices results in a level of non-OECD liquid fuels consumption in 2040 close to that in the Reference case.
+Even in a scenario assuming low economic growth (which translates to lower energy demand, with non-OECD energy demand in 2040 24 quadrillion Btu lower than in the Reference case), the lower prices encourage consumers to use relatively cheap liquid fuels rather than other forms of energy.

 Reference Case Summary & Detailed Tables

 Interactive Table Viewer ›

 Provides custom data views of the IEO2016 Reference case and alternate cases.